Abdelhameed82/Abdelhameed82/README.md

 -Combining architecture with algorithms to create intelligent and adaptive design systems.

--MISK Engineering Consultant (Saudi Arabia)

-## Education
-🎓 Bachelor of Architecture at Tanta univeristy, Faculty of Engineering.

 ## 🛠 Tools & Technologies

 - Rhino + Grasshopper